Charles William Peach: Biography

-He was born at Wansford, then in Northamptonshire; his father at the time was a Yeoman farmer, saddler and harness-maker, and innkeeper, farming about eighty acres (0.32 km2) of land.
+He was born at Wansford, then in Northamptonshire; his father at the time was a yeoman farmer, saddler and harness-maker, and innkeeper, farming about eighty acres (0.32 km2) of land.
 He received an elementary education at Wansford and at Folkingham in Lincolnshire; and assisted for several years in the inn and farm.
-Peach did not like drunks and concentrated upon the farm, leaving his brothers to run the inn.
+Peach did not like the drunken behaviour he saw in the inn, and abstained from alcohol all his life.

-In January 1824 under the advisement of Lord Westmoreland (Cabal) (Samuel Smile LL.D- "Robert Dick, Baker of Thurso, Geologist and Botanist") he was appointed riding officer in the HM Coastguard at Weybourne in Norfolk.
+Unhappy with his situation at home, Peach applied for the position of riding officer in the Revenue Coastguard.
+He was appointed in January 1824, and took up his station at Weybourne in Norfolk.
 He had never seen the sea and as he walked along the shore seaweeds and other marine organisms attracted his attention, and these he zealously collected.
 His duties during the next few years led him to remove successively to Sheringham, Hasboro (Happisburgh), Cromer, and Cley, all in Norfolk.

-In the course of his rambles he met the Rev. James Layton, curate at Catfield, who lent him books and assisted in laying the foundations of accurate knowledge.
-About the year 1830 he was transferred to Charmouth in Dorset, thence to Beer, and Paignton in Devon, and to Gorran Haven near Mevagissey in Cornwall.
+In the course of his rambles, he met the Rev. James Layton, curate at Catfield, who lent him books and assisted in laying the foundations of accurate knowledge.
+About the year 1830, he was transferred to Charmouth in Dorset, thence to Beer, and Paignton in Devon, and to Gorran Haven near Mevagissey in Cornwall.

 Here he continued to pursue his zoological studies and supplied many specimens to George Johnston, who was preparing his History of the British Zoophytes (1838).
 It was in Gorran Haven that he started to study fossils and found fossils in some of the older rocks previously regarded as not fossil-bearing; the discovery of which proved the presence of Bala Beds (Ordovician or Lower Silurian) in the neighbourhood of Gorran Haven.